natashaclerkin/fiid-memory-game-MS2/testing.md

 [^ Back To Top ](#project-testing)
 ### Validation Programs

-I used the [W3C Markup Validation Service](https://validator.w3.org/) to check the Markup and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check the CSS validity and [JS Hint Validator](https://jshint.com/) to check the JS rules of the project.
+I used the [W3C Markup Validation Service](https://validator.w3.org/) to check the Markup, [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check the CSS validity and [JS Hint Validator](https://jshint.com/) to check the JS rules of the project.
 After fixing the errors on all testing sites, the sites eventually passed validation.

 ![alt text](assets/wireframes/html-validation.PNG "HTML Validation Final Results")